-- "The Interaction of Processes and its importance to a successful audit" is shown on a quarterly basis. - This webinar explores the crucial topic of processes and how to correctly understand them. - "Non-Applicable Clauses, Permissible Exclusions, Exemptions -Developing a better understanding of what can and what cannot be excused in an audit assessment" is presented on a quarterly basis. - This webinar explores the critical topic of exemptions and the right approach to take in determining which apply to you. - We offer a variety of webinars on other topics including Stage 1 Audits, ISO 9001:2015, AS9100, ISO 13485:2016, IATF 16949, and ISO 14001:2015.
+- "ISO 9001 2015 Approaching Your Transition With Confidence" is presented on a semi-monthly basis. - > This new and updated webinar provides an in depth review of the ISO 9001:2015 standard.
+It also provides valuable feedback from PJR's first year of auditing ISO 9001:2015, as well as lessons learned from the new ISO 9002 guidance standard. - "Non-Applicable Clauses, Permissible Exclusions, Exemptions -Developing a better understanding of what can and what cannot be excused in an audit assessment" is presented on a quarterly basis. - > This webinar explores the critical topic of exemptions and the right approach to take in determining which apply to you. - We offer a variety of webinars on other topics including Process Mapping, Stage 1 Audits, AS9100, ISO 13485:2016, IATF 16949, and ISO 14001:2015.